H1ghBre4k3r/rustvision/README.md

 # Rustvision

-Simple (and very early) project for interacting with images, vertices (and some other stuff related to computer vision).
+Simple (and very early) project for interacting with images, vertices, and polygons (and some other stuff related to computer vision).

 **Note:** This project is in a very early state and the documentation is far from perfect.
 Feel free to open PRs with improvements!